doublethink13/geheim/README.md

 ## Disclaimer

-For now, this is only a learning project.
+Beta.
 Use at your own risk.